 Video interviewing is relatively new to the world of recruitment, but is becoming increasingly popular, valued now by many small and large organisations.
-There are two types of video interviewing which service a very different purpose.
+There are two types of video interviewing which serve a very different purpose.
 This week I’m going to talk to you about live video interviewing:

 Initially it was used by those who had high volume recruitment needs.
 However in today’s highly competitive and fast paced society, video interviewing can also support those companies who may only recruit once or twice a year.
 It allows any recruiter to differentiate between candidates quickly, and thus save time and money.

-Video technology will allow you to interview candidates not only in our country, but also globally, in a cost effective and timely manner.
-First round interviews with time pressured candidates, and employers can be done quickly and efficiently, at a mutually convenient time, inside and outside of office hours.
-Immediately you take away the stress of people’s busy schedules and the cost of getting them to interview.
+Video technology will allow you to interview candidates not only in our country, but also globally, in a cost-effective and timely manner.
+First round interviews with time-pressured candidates, and employers can be done quickly and efficiently, at a mutually convenient time, inside and outside of office hours.
+Immediately, you take away the stress of people’s busy schedules and the cost of getting them to interview.
 If you can’t coordinate the diaries of interviewers it is easy to arrange a second video interview, or indeed you can record the interview to watch and discuss at a convenient time.

 Prospective employees will judge a company initially by its recruitment process, and will be impressed by a process that is professional and timely.
 This can only help your ability to secure your preferred candidate.

-To avoid missing the connection, emotional and technological there are a few tips that should be considered;
+To avoid missing the connection, emotional and technological, there are a few tips that should be considered:

 - Give yourself time to check your technology is right and working correctly.
 Check that the candidate has fast enough broadband to avoid awkward delays and breaks in connection.
 Ensure the room you intend to use is set up for an interview; you need the same privacy as for a face to face interview.
 You need to ensure you put the same time aside and that you are not disturbed.